ibm-cloud-docs/satellite/getting-started.md

 ## Prerequisites
 {: #sat-prereqs}

-This getting started tutorial requires 3 compute hosts that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) so that you can create the control plane of the {{site.data.keyword.satelliteshort}} location.
+This getting started tutorial requires 3 compute hosts that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers) so that you can create the control plane of the {{site.data.keyword.satelliteshort}} location.
 The compute hosts can reside in an on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.
-To use these machines with {{site.data.keyword.satelliteshort}}, they must have public network connectivity and you must have sufficient permissions to log in to the machine and run a script to add them to your location.
+To use these hosts with the {{site.data.keyword.satellitelong_notm}} beta, the hosts must have public network connectivity and you must have sufficient permissions to log in to the host machine and run a script to add them to your location.

 ## Step 1: Create your location
 {: #create-location}